microsoft/Oryx/doc/buildpack.md

 # Oryx Buildpack

-Oryx provides a buildpack that runs it, so it can be used via the [pack][] tool.
+Oryx provides a buildpack that runs it, so that Oryx can also be used via the [pack][] tool.

 ## Related images